satchelspencer/bilt/readme.md

   }
 })
 ~~~
- - `normalize` a function that is passed the path of the module to be required and returns its new value, as desired
  - `transform` run always in node, takes in raw string from the loaded file and returns the javascript to be evaluated by bilt.
- - `init` run every time the module is required, modifies its value
+ - `init` run every time the module is required, modifies its value. runs in the environment of the child module.

 example usage:
 ~~~